WordPress or Shopify: which platform is better for building your ecommerce store?

 Themes and templates dictate how your online store is going to look and feel.
 Both WordPress and Shopify have different themes and templates that can suit any style or user experience you want for your brand.

 When it comes to building and setting up your store, Shopify is generally the quicker option.
-Offering just over 70 themes with easy-to-use interfaces, you can choose between 9 free themes or 62 premium themes.
+Offering themes with easy-to-use interfaces, you can choose between 12 free themes or 168 premium themes.
 The theme store allows you to browse, sort by category, and preview all the themes so you can see what your account will look like.

-However, WordPress towers over Shopify in sheer numbers when it comes to templates and themes.
+However, WordPress and WooCommerce towers over Shopify in sheer numbers when it comes to templates and themes.
 We are talking about tens of thousands of both paid and free themes across the web, giving you a huge range to choose from.
-WordPress.org offers over 450 themes dedicated to ecommerce alone.
+WordPress has more than 20,000 themes alone.

 Almost all WordPress themes will allow for further customization using a little basic coding knowledge, and most of them only require drag-and-drop to add different elements onto the page.

-What Ecommerce Tools and Features Do Shopify and WordPress Offer?
+What Ecommerce Tools and Features Do Shopify and WooCommerce Offer?

-Both WordPress and Shopify offer different apps and plugins that can extend the functionality of your online store.
-There are literally thousands of different tools available to suit your every ecommerce need.
+Both WooCommerce and Shopify offer different apps and plugins that can extend the functionality of your online store.
+There are literally thousands of different tools available to suit every ecommerce need.

-Shopify has its very own in-house ecommerce tools including marketing, inventory, shipping, and analytical tools—but these tools will only give you minimal metrics.
-If you want to go more in-depth with your ecommerce store, you’ll need the Shopify App Store.
+Shopify has its very own in-house ecommerce tools, including marketing, inventory, shipping, and analytical tools—but these tools will only give you minimal metrics.
+If you want to go into more depth with your ecommerce store, you’ll need the Shopify App Store.

-Launched in 2018, the Shopify App Store boasts a collection of over 4,000 free and premium apps.
+The Shopify App Store boasts a collection of thousands free and premium apps.
 Some of the more popular ecommerce apps include:

 - Plugin SEO Optimizer: a freemium app that helps to better optimize your organic traffic (more on that later)